Bird Watching in AND around Disney World: The Ultimate Guide

 For the rest of the week, I brought my camera with a zoom lens to get a closer view of birds.
 It went much smoother.

 Birding and bird watching in Disney World is for the forever optimist.
 It’s easy to complain that the only birds around are House Sparrows, Mallards, and grackles!
 It’s not easy to figure out where the rest are hiding!

 So let’s talk about some Disney features that I enjoyed as a birder:

 There is lots of water habitat and great walking paths!

 At almost every park or resort, there are bodies of water and channels that connect some of the various lakes.
 Luckily, Disney has also constructed paths next to all the water that makes it easy to walk along.
-With the close proximity to water, I was able to spot many water and wading birds.
+With the proximity to water, I was able to spot many wading birds.

 Map of Disney World:

 I had my best luck finding birds early in the morning.